-At year-end 2020, as compared to year-end 2019, total revenue bonds payable, inclusive of original issue premium and net of current revenue bonds payable, increased by \$461.0 million to \$7.2 billion.
-This increase resulted from the addition of \$644.9, inclusive of original issue premium, for the 2020 Series A bond issuance to finance a portion of the "Move Illinois" capital program, less \$129.3 million of bond principal payments and less \$47.4 million of original issue premium amortizations.
+At year-end 2021, as compared to year-end 2020, revenue bonds payable, net of the current portion of revenue bonds payable and inclusive of unamortized original issue premium, increased by \$674.5 million to \$7.8 billion.
+This increase resulted from the addition of \$873.0 million of bond par amount plus original issue premium from the issuance of 2021 Series A revenue bonds to finance a portion of the "Move Illinois" capital program, less the \$145.4 million current portion of total revenue bonds payable as of December 31, 2021, and less the \$53.1 million of original issue premium amortized during 2021.

-All Tollway bonds outstanding as of December 31, 2020 were issued under the Amended and Restated Trust Indenture effective March 31, 1999, amending and restating a Trust Indenture dated December 1, 1985 (as amended, restated, and supplemented, the Trust Indenture) from the Tollway to The Bank of New York Mellon Trust Company, N.A., as successor Trustee (the Trustee).
+All Tollway bonds outstanding as of December 31, 2021 were issued under the Amended and Restated Trust Indenture effective as of March 31, 1999, amending and restating a Trust Indenture dated as of December 1, 1985 (as amended, restated, and supplemented, the Trust Indenture) from the Tollway to The Bank of New York Mellon Trust Company, N.A., as successor Trustee (the Trustee).
 The Trustee serves as a fiduciary for bondholders.
 The amount of additional senior bonds that the Tollway may issue at any time is limited by the Trust Indenture requirement that the projected Net Revenues are sufficient to meet the estimated Net Revenue Requirement for each full fiscal year through five years after the date the project being financed is estimated to be placed in service, after giving effect to the debt service attributable to such additional senior bonds.
-The Net Revenue Requirement is the amount necessary to cure deficiencies, if any, in the debt service and debt reserve accounts established under the Trust Indenture, plus the greater of (i) the sum of Aggregate Debt Service on Senior Bonds, the Junior Bond Revenue Requirement, and the Renewal and Replacement Deposit for such period, and (ii) 1.3 times the Aggregate Debt Service on Senior Bonds the Trust Indenture, Under the terms of the Trust Indenture the revenue bond debt service coverage ratio for 2020 was 2.09.
+The Net Revenue Requirement is the amount necessary to cure deficiencies, if any, in the debt service and debt reserve accounts established under the Trust Indenture, plus the greater of (i) the sum of Aggregate Debt Service on Senior Bonds, the Junior Bond Revenue Requirement, and the Renewal and Replacement Deposit for such period, and (ii) 1.3 times the Aggregate Debt Service on Senior Bonds for Such adeiin of 2021 was 2.34.

-The following table lists, as of December 31, 2020, the Tollway's bond series and the current and noncurrent principal amounts outstanding.
-Amounts presented in this table do not include any unamortized original issue premiums associated with the bonds.
+The following table lists, as of December 31, 2021, the Tollway's bond series and the current and noncurrent principal amounts outstanding.
+Amounts presented in this table do not include any unamortized original issue premiums associated with such bonds.

-Management's Discussion and Analysis For the Year Ended December 31, 2020
+A Component Unit of the State of Illinois Management's Discussion and Analysis For the Year Ended December 31, 2021